- Chinese Poll Tax Heritage Trust

 Applicants are not required to be Chinese or descendants of early settlers.

-There is no limit to the amount that you or your organisation can apply for.
+There is no limit to the amount that you or your organisation can request.
 However, because of pressure on funds, the CPTHT is rarely able to provide funding to the level requested and is more likely to consider only a contribution towards a project.